 America’s history is full of lore, heroes, and legendary stories.
-The country has also served as inspiration to those abroad who come to the US with hope of a better life.
+The country has also inspired those abroad who come to the US with the hope of a better life.
 Artists have long performed songs that are both in support and critical of the United States.
 These varied opinions are part of what makes the musical history of the country so diverse and dynamic.
 Here is an extensive list of songs about America.

 - Living in America – James Brown

 - Born In The U.S.A. – Bruce Springsteen

 - R.O.C.K. in The USA – John Mellencamp

 - American Pie, Pt.
 1 – Don McLean

 - Courtesy of the Red, White and Blue (The Angry American) – Toby Keith

 - God Bless the USA – Lee Greenwood

 - Only in America – Brooks & Dunn